Kensal Green Cemetery: Notable structures

-The Anglican Chapel
+Anglican Chapel

 The Anglican Chapel is at the centre of the cemetery, and contains several tombs.
 The chapel was damaged during the Second World War but was restored in 1954.
 Under the chapel is a catacomb, one of the few in London.
 The catacomb is currently not maintained but can be visited as part of a guided tour.
 It still has a working coffin-lift or catafalque, restored by The Friends of Kensal Green Cemetery in 1997.

 Dissenters' Chapel

 Situated in the eastern corner of the cemetery this Greek Revival structure was for the use of all non-Anglican denominations and of non-believers.
 Only part of the cemetery was consecrated, and Dissenters could opt to be buried in the non-consecrated areas following a service here.
 The cemetery became favoured by nonconformists, free-thinkers, non-Christians and atheists, and thus this chapel became popular.
 The Dissenters' Chapel had become derelict and partly roofless, so in 1995 was leased to the Historic Chapels Trust who undertook £447,000 of restoration.
 The chapel currently serves as the office of The Friends of Kensal Green Cemetery, but is also available for funeral services.